-The Covid-19 pandemic that the world is going through has brought about a lot of changes in our world.
-It has changed, how we spend time with others, how we communicate and more.
+The COVID-19 pandemic that the world is still going through – 2 years after it first emerged – has brought about a lot of changes in our world.
+It has changed how we spend time with others, how we communicate, and more.
 The pandemic has also had a major impact on how we work.
-It has changed the physical locations of where we work, and have led many businesses to change how they operate.
+It has changed the physical locations of where we work and has led many businesses to change how they operate.

-With that in mind, this article is going to go over some ways the customer experience is being redefined in Covid-19 times, so your company can keep up.
+This article is going to go over some ways the customer experience is being redefined in COVID-19 times.
+With this information, your company can keep up.

-Remember, during this covid-19 periods, you should not stop publicising your business, company or startup.
-With Pressfarm, you get la carte services that cater towards your needs in PR.
-From media lists to media outreach, media kits, email pitch guides, press releases and directory submissions; Pressfarm’s affordable startup-focused PR services will come in handy.
+Remember, during this COVID-19 period, you should not stop publicizing your business, company, or startup.
+With Pressfarm, you get à la carte services that cater to your needs in PR.
+With media lists to media outreach, media kits, email pitch guides, press releases, and directory submissions; Pressfarm’s affordable startup-focused PR services will come in handy.

 A Greater Focus on Care

 A big way that the customer experience has been redefined is that there is a much greater focus on caring for your customers.
 We are currently dealing with unprecedented situations, and your customers are likely going to be very stressed and worried.
 You need to be there for them and help them out in any way that you can.
 The more human your company can be during these times, the better.

 Recently, there has been a push to make customer interactions more efficient and automated, but now human interaction and greater levels of care are required more than ever before.
 You need to engage empathetically with your customers and listen to their concerns.
 Understand their mindset and where they are coming from, and find ways to show them that your company cares.

 Better Communication Than Ever Before

 Communication with customers has always been important, but this is more true now than ever.
 You need to spend a lot of time and effort making sure your customers know what your plans as a company are, and when you will be available to them.
 Nearly every business has changed its operating hours or changed up its services in one way or another due to the pandemic.